 I arrived at the Hotel Las Torres in Torres del Paine National Park on a day like many other days in Patagonia’s summer: on a windy, but pleasantly sunny day.
 The drive through the entrance of the park, past Lake Sarmiento, was breathtaking.
 Condors floated on drafts of wind, and herds of guanacos roamed freely by the roads.
 The lake’s intense turquoise coloring was mixed by choppy whitecaps as the wind riddled its surface.
 And the most stunningly jagged peaks I’d ever seen loomed in the background.

 From the moment I arrived at the hotel, I knew I would be in good hands.
 The hotel is situated on private land within the park, about 6 km from the Laguna Amarga entrance.
 At the base of the snowy Almiranto Nieto mountain, Hotel Las Torres’s bright red exterior contrasts beautifully with its surroundings.
 From the gravel road, I could see the horse stables and wide open fields spotted with wildflowers.
-From a distance, the hotel appeared like a rustic country house, but it operated like a luxury hotel.
-Inside, the lobby featured cathedral ceilings marked with wooden beams, and a set of friendly staff who welcomed my husband and me immediately.
+From a distance, the hotel appeared like a rustic country house, but it operated as a luxury hotel.
+Inside, the lobby featured cathedral ceilings marked with wooden beams and a set of friendly staff who welcomed my husband and me immediately.

 The original buildings were once a house, belonging to a family of farmers originally from Croatia.
-In the 1990s, the family saw potential for tourism and began making the switch from farming.
+In the 1990s, the family saw the potential for tourism and began making the switch from farming.
 Now, the hotel is poised in prime position at the trailhead of two of the park’s most prominent treks: to the Las Torres and to the Cuernos.

 Hike to Las Torres

 The mid-afternoon sun was glancing through the windows of the Coiron Restaurant, where we had lunch.
 Then we took off at a quick clip for the Las Torres trail.
 We wanted to take advantage of the fine weather to hike this 16 km trail, which included a rigorous scramble at the top.
 We hiked briskly, only slowed to take pictures and admire the sun dappling the valley before us.
 Around one bend, we met with a gale-force gust of wind, which nearly knocked the breath out of me.
 We stood in place, not knowing whether to go forward.
 Would this Patagonian wind haunt us the whole way, I wondered?
 Thankfully, after a few moments, it died down and we continued.
-We passed the refugio, a very basic shelter with backpackers humming in and around it.
-There was also a spot for camping, and a stable for horses.
+We passed the Refugio, a very basic shelter with backpackers humming in and around it.
+There was also a spot for camping and a stable for horses.
 We ambled through some lenga forests and crossed the river several times, then began moving upwards out of the valley.
-Within a few hours, we reached the top, where the Torres emerged like the silver pipes of some great organ.
+Within a few hours, we reached the top, where the Torres emerged as the silver pipes of some great organ.
 In the basin was a pistachio-green lake.
 It was bitterly cold up there, and the sun was just about to hide behind the spires, so we didn’t spend much time there.

 As we prepared to head back down the trail, we caught sight of a quickly moving fox.
 He darted around the boulders and disappeared within moments.
-Evening was falling quickly as we headed quickly back down the mountain, stopping only a few times to refill our water bottles in the glacial streams.
+The evening was falling quickly as we headed quickly back down the mountain, stopping only a few times to refill our water bottles in the glacial streams.
 By the time we returned to the hotel, we were exhausted.
-We had hiked 16 km on a typically 8 hour hike, in just 6 hours.
+We had hiked 16 km on a typically 8-hour hike, in just 6 hours.
 My legs were tired, but I ambled into the dining room and helped myself to a wonderful dinner buffet.
-Hotel Las Torres offers a delicious, full buffet, replete with lamb roasted in the oven out back, and tables full of soups, salads, other meats and pastas, and desserts.
+Hotel Las Torres offers a delicious, full buffet, replete with lamb roasted in the oven out back, and tables full of soups, salads, other meats and pasta, and desserts.
 As the sun set, the southern lapwings, called tero teros, shouted their noisy squawks.